vsham31/random_code/WiFi Details/ReadMe.md

 5. Hidden SSID
 6. BSSID

-Min android version required for this app is android 6.0 (Marshmellow)
+Min android version required for this app is android 6.0 (Marshmallow)